The pros and cons of a solid wood kitchen worktop

 - Easily scratched and dented.
 Wood is softer than some of the other materials that get used for worktops, so care must be taken not to chop food directly on its surface as this will leave marks and cause damage.
 Always use a separate chopping board when preparing food to protect your worktop.

-- Scorch marks are inevitable unless you are super careful about putting hot pans down on the kitchen side.
+- Scorch marks are inevitable unless you are super careful about putting hot pans or hot frying pans down on the kitchen side.
 However, stains and scorch marks can easily be removed from wooden work surfaces with some light sanding.
 Don’t forget to re-oil your wooden worktop after sanding.

 So, are wooden countertops right for your home?